clay-creates/holbertonschool-shell/permissions/README.md

-This is a directory containing all the scripts for the Permissions Project
+This is a directory containing all the scripts for the Permissions Project.